 Journal of Dance and Somatic Practices

-Journal of Dance and Somatic Practices (ISSN 1757-1871) is an international refereed journal published twice a year by Intellect.
+Journal of Dance and Somatic Practices (ISSN 1757-1871) is an international refereed journal published twice a year.
 It has been in publication since 2009 for scholars and practitioners whose research interests focus on the relationship between dance and somatic practices, and the influence that this body of practice exerts on the wider performing arts.

 Aims and scope